(Correct as at Wed 10 November)

 What is the ventilation like at the venue?

 The auditorium is equipped with a mechanical ventilation system which serves fresh, filtered air and does not recirculate it.
 There are CO2 monitors built into the system.
 The foyer space is naturally ventilated.
+It may feel cooler than we would usually expect, so please come prepared when the weather is cold.

 Hygiene & cleaning at the venue